-Lee writes: Can you save a PDF (like a camera manual) onto Apple devices so you can read the manual over several sessions without having to reload the PDF file over the Internet repeatedly?
+Lee writes: Can you save PDF files (like a camera manual) onto Apple devices so you can read the manual over several sessions without having to reload the PDF file over the Internet repeatedly?
 I can do it on Android and Windows operating systems but can’t figure how to save the file on iPhone.

 Hi Lee!
 Yep, you can download a PDF file from the web to your iPhone—or an iPad, for that matter.
 All you need is a PDF-friendly app that’ll let you store PDF files on your device.